This information is part of the Colgate University catalog, 2023-24.

 Students enroll in four courses.
 The Director provides two courses for the students, one of which provides an opportunity to design a research project with a fieldwork component.
 Students then take two courses from the host university, Yonsei University.
 Yonsei offers a variety of courses in English.
 One course must be on the topic of Korea or East Asia.
 Prerequisites normally include EDUC 101 and at least one course in Asian Studies.

 The Philadelphia Study Group offers students who are interested in a wide range of questions in and around education, urban studies, public policy, and social justice a full semester of coursework and experience in one of the most historically iconic and dynamic cities in the world.
-Lauded as "the birthplace of American democracy," Philadelphia will be the backdrop through which the program will critically engage in an exploration of contemporary education policy and its relationship to material questions about the changing spatial and demographic topographies of American cities and theoretical questions about changing relationship between the public and the state.
-In close conversations with students, teachers, families, and community members, this program will provide an experimental platform to gain a more robust understanding about the issues surrounding contemporary education and urban policy and the community-based struggles that have emerged in response.
+Lauded as "the birthplace of American democracy," Philadelphia offers students a place to explore some of the most pressing questions around contemporary education policy and its relationship to material questions about the changing spatial and demographic topographies of American cities.
+In close conversations with students, teachers, families, and community members, this program will provide an experimental platform to gain a more critical understanding about the issues surrounding contemporary education and urban policy and the community-based struggles that have emerged in response.

 The Award for Excellence in Childhood Education — awarded by the department for excellence in elementary student teaching.